DED8IRD/UX-Research-Toolkit/server/README.md

 ## Two Servers?
 We're going to be developing with a separate server for our client and server-side code.
 The reason for this is that CRA comes bundled with a server already, and to keep things simple, we'll do a little bit of work to have the two servers play nicely.

+Note that in production mode, there will only be one server.

 The React server will bundle our client files (i.e. React components and other JavaScript code) together and serve those files.

 The Express server will handle database calls and serve our content as JSON.